hybrus/send-money-api/README.md

 ### Postman Collection

 A Postman collection (`postman_collection.json`) is included in the repository.
 You can import this collection into Postman to easily test the API endpoints.

+### Creadentials

+- Email: wrollen0320@gmail.com
+- Password: password

+Alternatively, you can use the credentials from the `user` table created and seeded by the `send-money-api`.
+Choose an email from the table and use the password `password` for authentication.